 My real passion is teaching, so I teach everything I know... photography, guitar, and even Rubik's Cube - which I can do in less than 2 minutes.

 I worked as a freelance photographer, a camera-man, a video editor, and a guitar tutor at International British schools.

-I run a chess club in my school were I work as music and performing art director.
+I run a chess club in my school where I work as a music and performing art director.